Shoe last is used only in shoe making and the focus here is on professionally made shoes [ not diy or slippers].

 Pump lasts have steel plate and have removable cone or hinge link.

-So in this short example I wanted to demonstrate you why each shoe type, because of its construction, must have its own shoe last.
+In this short example I wanted to demonstrate you why each shoe type, because of its construction, must have its own shoe last.

+To make sandals use sandals lasts, to make pamps use pump lasts.
 You can’t make sandals using pump last and otherwise.
 Just as you can’t make pump shoes on boot lasts!

 Although, there is a pattern making approach to construct boots using pump lasts and I teach how to do it in my High Boot Course